FabianGosebrink/offering-solutions-html/homepage/content/blog/2018-08-17-using-useclass-usefactory-usevalue-useexisting-with-treeshakable-providers-in-angular.md

 ---
 title: Using UseClass, UseFactory, UseValue & UseExisting with treeshakable providers in Angular
-date: 2018-08-17 10:00
+date: 2018-08-17
-author: Fabian Gosebrink
-layout: post
-tags: angular
+tags: ['angular']
-logo: 'assets/images/logo_small.png'
-navigation: true
-cover: 'assets/images/aerial-view-of-laptop-and-notebook_bw_osc.jpg'
-subclass: 'post tag-speeches'
-disqus: true
-categories: articles
+image: aerial-view-of-laptop-and-notebook_bw_osc.jpg
+draft: false
+category: blog
 ---

 In this blogpost I want to describe how to use the `useClass`, `useValue`, `useFactory`, `useExisting` providers in the new [treeshakable providers](https://angular.io/guide/providers) from Angular.